A cryptocurrency is a type of digital currency created from code. They function outside of traditional banking and government systems.

 Cryptocurrencies differ significantly from traditional currencies as they use blockchain technology to create a distributed ledger.
 Nonetheless, you can still buy and sell them like any other currency and can also trade on the price movements of various cryptocurrencies via CFDs.

-Bitcoin is credited with being the first decentralised cryptocurrency.
+Bitcoin is credited with being the first mainstream decentralised cryptocurrency.
 Like all cryptocurrencies, it’s controlled through a blockchain transaction database, which functions as a distributed public ledger.
 Bitcoin was created by Satoshi Nakamoto – whether the name refers to an individual or a group is unknown.

 Key features of cryptocurrencies